-The audiologists at University Hospitals Ear, Nose & Throat Institute’s Audiology & Cochlear Implant Center will work with patients to review their hearing aid options and select the most appropriate level of technology to meet their individual lifestyle and hearing needs.
+The audiologists at University Hospitals Ear, Nose & Throat Institute’s Audiology & Cochlear Implant Center work with patients to review their options for hearing loss treatment and select the most appropriate level of technology to meet their individual needs.

 Make an AppointmentTo schedule a consultation with a UH audiologist, call 216-844-7191.

 Help for Hearing Loss